jay-o-sullivan/ms2Project/README.md

 # Abbey Rock Retreat
 [GitHub Pages Live Site](https://jay-o-sullivan.github.io/ms2Project/)

-This website is a dynamic front-end based on a made up retreat for camping whether it be in a tent, caravan or a camper.
+This website is a dynamic front-end based also interactive on a made up retreat for camping whether it be in a tent, caravan or a camper.
 Its a staycation in ireland while covid19 is here and that is where i got my idea from as no holidays abroad while in lockdown.